Josh Irfan

 Coskun "Josh" Irfan (born 21 February 2008) is a British racing driver from London.
 He won twice in his debut season of racing in the 2023 F4 British Championship, driving for Rodin Carlin.
-He currently drives for JHR Developments in the 2024 GB3 Championship.
+He last drove for JHR Developments in the 2024 GB3 Championship.

 Career

 Karting

 Irfan had a successful karting career, and he competed in competitions all over Europe, for example numerous competitions run by the WSK, the European Championship and the Karting World Championship.

 Formula 4

 In January 2023, Irfan announced that he would be driving in British F4 for Rodin Carlin.
 Irfan made his racing debut at Donington Park in April, finishing 7th in his first race.
 Irfan would go on to score two victories, the first one at Silverstone and the second one in the reverse-grid race during the season finale at Brands Hatch GP.
 He finished 12th in the drivers' championship, and third in the rookie standings.